Justin II

-Justin II (Iustinus; Ἰουστῖνος; died 5 October 578) was Eastern Roman emperor from 565 until 578.
+Justin II (Iustinus; Ἰουστῖνος; died 4 October 578) was Eastern Roman emperor from 565 until 578.
 He was the nephew of Justinian I and the husband of Sophia, the niece of Justinian's wife Theodora.

-Justin II inherited a greatly enlarged but overextended empire, with far fewer resources at his disposal compared to Justinian I. He ended the payment of tributes and adopted a hardline stance against the empire's neighbors, which resulted in rekindling of war with the Sassanid Empire, and in a Lombard invasion which cost the Romans much of their territory in Italy.
-His later reign was marked by severe mental illness.
+Justin II inherited a greatly enlarged but overextended empire, with far fewer resources at his disposal compared to Justinian I. He ended the payment of tributes and adopted a hardline stance against the empire's neighbours, which resulted in both the rekindling of war with the Sassanid Empire in 572, and the initiation of the Byzantine-Lombard wars in 568, which by its end in 750 cost the Romans much of their territory in Italy.
+His war against the Persians was generally unsuccessful, and his later reign was marked by severe mental illness.
+He was the last person to rule the entire Italian peninsula until Napoleon.

 Family

 He was a son of Vigilantia and Dulcidio (sometimes rendered as Dulcissimus), respectively the sister and brother-in-law of Justinian.
 His siblings included Marcellus and Praejecta.
 With Sophia he had a daughter Arabia and possibly a son, Justus, who died young.
 He also had a niece named Helena.